 Wolfe Island Passive House is a project to build a sustainable, self-reliant, highly efficient but also small, affordable and replicable family home on Wolfe Island in South-Eastern Ontario, Canada.
 We had been told that we could be the first Certified Passive House in Ontario but Casa Toruga, just north of us, got there first – well done!

 We have documented the process from the design stage through to completion throughout 2015, 2016 and into early 2017 when the place was officially finished.
 The original aim was that we would be able to move in before Christmas 2015, however since we changed the way the house was going to be built entirely half way through the year, things did not even get started until the autumn.
 The revised aim was to have a waterproof shell by the end of 2015, and to work on the inside throughout the winter.
 That didn’t quite happen either, and we then hoped to have the house insulated and roofed by the end of February 2016, only to have that date slip by too.
 We got there in May!
 We then hoped to be moving in during October 2016.
 We missed that, but not by much.
 We finally had a liveable house and were able to move in in December 2016.
-At the turn of 2017 / 2018, we are into our second winter, and still doing some things inside the house, mainly shelving and storage and finishing the Japanese room upstairs.
+We came through our second winter, 2017 / 2018, the house performed beautifully, and we got a lot of interior shelving and storage and finished the Japanese room upstairs.
 In 2018, apart from just living happily here, we are mainly concentrating on more interior shelving and storage, demolishing the old house and doing some landscaping work.
-In 2019, we hope to finally install the solar photovoltaic system and take the house entirely off-grid, but Canada is frustratingly behind the times on the latest solar and home battery technologies so it might even be later than this.
+In 2019, we hope to finally install a solar photovoltaic system and take the house entirely off-grid, but Canada is frustratingly behind the times on the latest solar and home battery technologies so it might even be later than this.